Harsha754-ml/VTUScraper/README.md

 ## Description

 This script automates the process of fetching semester results from the official VTU results portal.
+It can handle CAPTCHA in two ways:
-It handles CAPTCHA by downloading the image and prompting the user to enter the text.
+- **Manual mode**: Downloads the CAPTCHA image and prompts you to enter the text
+- **Auto mode**: Attempts to automatically read the CAPTCHA using OCR (Optical Character Recognition)

+**Note about SSL**: Due to certificate issues with the VTU website, SSL verification is disabled in this script.
+This may generate warnings but is necessary for the script to work with VTU's current setup.

+**Note about Auto CAPTCHA**: The auto CAPTCHA feature uses OCR technology which may not always be 100% accurate.
+If it fails, the script will fall back to manual entry.

 ## Prerequisites